 One regional and 16 subregional watersheds collect, and ultimately convey, all runoff from the LUP area to the Pacific Ocean and North Santa Monica Bay.
 Malibu Creek watershed is by far the largest collection area, encompassing more than 100 square miles of area and stretching north of the Coastal Zone, through the County's Santa Monica Mountains North Area and the cities along the Ventura Freeway Corridor, into Ventura County.
 Historically, high water levels with destructive force have occurred in this watershed during storm conditions.
 These levels are generated due to the watershed's immense collection area, intensified by considerable development along the Ventura Freeway Corridor which has increased the amount of impermeable surface and channelized drainage courses.
 Storm water from subregional watersheds flows in natural stream courses to Malibu Creek, where the concentrated flows are conducted to the ocean.
-Localized damage also occurs in subregional watersheds total about 50 square miles, and flooding can be intense due to their very steep sloping terrain.
+Localized damage also occurs in subregional watersheds that collect water along the slopes of the Santa Monica Mountains.
+These subregional watersheds total about 50 square miles, and flooding can be intense due to their very steep sloping terrain.